panaman/puppet-bro/README.md

 ###Description
 This module has been tested on Centos 6.5 and Ubuntu 12.04.
 It should work on any Redhat or Debian based system.
 Redhat systems can install from pre-built bro.org package.
-Debian systems will need to set pkg_source => 'none', then prebuild and install the package manually.
+Debian systems will need to set pkg_source => 'none' or 'repo'.
+If pkg_source = 'none', then prebuild and install the package manually.
+If set to repo, puppet will assume bro is in a package repository (yum/apt).
+Using a private package repository server is recommended.

-Bro 2.2 and Bro 2.3 Compatible
+Bro 2.3 Compatible

 If running with pfring you will need to compile custom packages.